ZupIT/beagle-docs/content/en/Get Started/Using Beagle/WEB/Angular.md

 Once you made it, Beagle will return some questions.
 To answer them, follow the orientations below:

 **Question 1: Would you like to use yarn or npm?**
 In this case, type the option that will be used as manager.
-In our example, we will use `yarn`, so type `yarn`and press enter.
+In our example, we will use `yarn`, so type `yarn` and press enter.

-**Question 2: Path to the beagle module \(press enter to use default\)**
+**Question 2: Path to beagle's module \(press enter to use default\)**
 In this case, type the module path that will be used for Beagle.
-Considering we're creating this project from zero e and there is no module, you just have to press enter without informing anything.
+Considering we're creating this project from zero and there is no module, you just have to press enter without informing anything.

 **Question 3: Path to the module with the components to use with beagle \(press enter to use default\)**
 In this case, type the module path that will be used for Beagle's components.
 Considering we don't have any module yet, you just have to press enter without informing anything.

 **Question 4:  What's the base url of the backend providing your beagle JSONs? \(press enter to use default\)**
 In this case, type the backend's basis URL that will be used to rescue JSON files.
-For our example, we'll use a JSON, so just type: http://localhost:4200/assets
+For the example use a JSON, so just type: http://localhost:4200/assets

 At the end of this process, two files will be generate on your project: